 We include "forward-looking statements" within the meaning of the federal securities laws throughout this report, particularly under "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Part I, Item 2, and "Note 7.
 Commitments and Contingencies" included in Part I, Item 1, among others.
-You can identify these statements because they are not limited to historical fact or they use words such as "may," "will," "should," "expect," "believe," "anticipate," "project," "plan," "estimate," "aim," "goal," "opportunity," "intend," "could," "can," "would," "committed," "likely," "scheduled," "predict," "seek," "potential," "strive," "subject to," "focused on," or "continue," and similar expressions that concern our strategy, plans, initiatives, intentions or beliefs about future occurrences or results.
-For example, statements relating to estimated and projected expenditures, cash flows, results of operations, financial condition and liquidity; plans and objectives for, and expectations regarding, future operations, economic and competitive market conditions, growth or initiatives, including the number of planned store openings, remodels and relocations, store format plans, progress of strategic (including DG Fresh and Fast Track), merchandising and margin enhancing initiatives, trends in sales of consumable and non-consumable products, results of the investment in and training of our personnel; potential future stock repurchases and cash dividends; anticipated borrowing under the Revolving Facility and our commercial paper program; the potential impact of legal or regulatory changes and our responses thereto, including the potential impact of tariffs by the U.S. government; efforts to improve distribution and transportation efficiencies, including anticipated timing of distribution center openings; and the expected outcome or effect of pending or threatened litigation or audits are forwardlooking statements.
+You can identify these statements because they are not limited to historical fact or they use words such as "may," "will," "can," "should," "could," "would," "expect," "believe," "anticipate," "project," "plan," "estimate," "aim," "target," "goal," "seek," "strive," "intend," "likely," "scheduled," "potential," "subject to," "focused on," or "continue," and similar expressions that concern our strategy, plans, initiatives, intentions or beliefs about future occurrences or results.
+For example, statements relating to estimated and projected expenditures, cash flows, results of operations, financial condition and liquidity; plans and objectives for, and expectations regarding, future operations, economic and competitive market conditions, growth or initiatives, including the number of planned store openings, remodels and relocations, store format plans, progress of strategic (including our nonconsumables initiative, DG Fresh, and Fast Track), merchandising and margin enhancing initiatives, trends in sales of consumable and non-consumable products, and results of the investment in and training of our personnel; potential future stock repurchases and cash dividends; anticipated borrowing under the Revolving Facility and our commercial paper program; the potential impact of legal or regulatory changes and our responses thereto, including the potential impact of tariffs imposed by the U.S. government; efforts to improve distribution and transportation efficiencies, including anticipated timing of distribution center openings; the expected outcome or effect of pending or threatened litigation or audits; and the anticipated effects of adopting certain accounting guidance are forward-looking statements.